This post may contain affiliate links. See our disclosure policy.

 Generally, orange chicken is made with dark meat, which is juicier and more flavorful than white meat.
 But you can use whichever you prefer when you make it at home.

 What to Serve with Orange Chicken

 We pull out all the stops when putting together a Chinese feast.
-Sure, you can make things simple by serving this dish alongside some veggies and steamed or brown rice, but if you’re wanting to wow friends and family with a scrumptious Asian spread, try a few of these delightful recipes:
+Sure, you can make things simple by serving this dish alongside some veggies and steamed white or brown rice, but if you’re wanting to wow friends and family with a scrumptious Asian-inspired spread, try a few of these delightful recipes:

 How to Make Orange Chicken (Panda Express Copycat Recipe)